Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: The log(I − ∆) operator

 \section{The~\texorpdfstring{$\log(I-\Delta)$}{log(I − ∆)} operator}

-To apply the results of the previous section, we will work with \emph{near-zero order operators}, also known as \emph{geometrically stable operators}.
+To apply the results of the previous section, we will work with $0^+$-order operators.
 The idea is to work with an operator~$\mathcal{L}$ with symbol~$m(\xi) \sim \log(\xi)$ for~$\xi \sim \infty$, since these are the kind of operators expected to have hypercontractivity, but not ultracontractivity; see~\Cref{se:convolution}.
 If we use~$m(\xi) = \log(1+|\xi|^2)$, we find the model operator for this work,~$\mathcal{L}=\log(I-\Delta)$.
 This operator has the advantage of being a subordinated operator to the Laplacian.
 It is defined~as